angular/angular/aio/content/guide/upgrade-performance.md

    greater ability to customize.
 3. It does not require you to change how you bootstrap your AngularJS app.

-Using `downgradeModule()` is a good option for hybrid apps when you want to keep the AngularJS and Angular parts less coupled.
+Using `downgradeModule()` is a good option for hybrid applications when you want to keep the AngularJS and Angular parts less coupled.
 You can still mix and match components and services from both frameworks, but you might need to manually propagate change detection.
 In return, `downgradeModule()` offers more control and better performance.